 About Free Shipping DayBefore the U.S. recession hit in 2007, the phrase "Free Shipping Day" didn't exist in the national vocabulary.
 After just four short years, Free Shipping Day now stands side-by-side with Cyber Monday and has left Black Friday in the dust.
 Not bad for an event that was built in under two weeks and, fittingly, gives procrastinators hope for yuletide savings.

 Free Shipping Day is a one-day, online-shopping event when thousands of merchants offer free shipping with delivery by Christmas Eve.
-Now in its sixth year, Free Shipping Day comes on Wednesday, December 18, near the tail-end of the shopping season.
+Now in its seventh year, Free Shipping Day comes on Thursday, December 18, near the tail-end of the shopping season.

 A Unique Beginning